String Covering: A Survey: Covers in strings

 Finally, Li and Smyth \cite{LS02} published an on-line linear-time algorithm to compute the \itbf{cover array} $\s{\gamma_x}[1..n]$ of \s{x}, specifying the longest cover of each prefix $\s{x}[1..i]$ of \s{x}, zero for no cover.
 Since for every cover \s{u} of \s{x}, any cover of \s{u} is also a cover of \s{x}, the cover array $\s{\gamma}$ turns out to be an exact analogy to the border array $\s{\beta}$, specifying {\it all} the covers of every prefix of \s{x}:

 Thus the cover array, even more precisely than the border array, can describe the structure of certain strings \s{x}.

+This observation suggests the possibility of inferring a string that corresponds to a given cover array, first stated and solved in \cite{CIPT10}: given a valid cover array $\gamma$ of length $n$, find in linear time a corresponding string \s{x} on an alphabet of minimum size whose cover array is $\gamma$.
+Then three years later, in \cite{MNRR13, MNRR13a}, a remarkable linear-time algorithm was described that, for every valid $\gamma$, computes a corresponding string on a two-letter alphabet.

+In this context, a recent paper \cite{GKRRW20} shows that \s{x}, though not necessarily on a minimum alphabet, can be determined in linear time from different kinds of repetitions or symmetries present in the string --- in particular, corresponding to a given valid border array, prefix array, or other features.

-Unfortunately, however, far fewer strings have covers than have nonempty borders, so that the range of application of the cover array is very limited.
+Unfortunately, far fewer strings have covers than have nonempty borders~\cite{AIRSS16}, so that the range of application of the cover array is correspondingly limited.
 Even short strings on a small alphabet rarely have a cover --- for $n = 4$ and $\sigma = 2$, only four of 16 distinct nonempty strings have a cover --- so that for longer strings on a larger alphabet, almost always $\s{\gamma_x}[i] = 0$.

-Nevertheless, almost 20 years after the publication of the cover array algorithm, two recent papers have refocused attention on cover computation by describing algorithms to compute covers, first of every rotation, then of every substring, of a given string \s{x}: \begin{itemize} \item In \cite{CCRR20-1,CCRR20-1'} Crochemore {\it et al.} first describe an $\bigO(n\log n)$-time algorithm to compute the shortest cover of every cyclic shift of \s{x}, then an $\bigO(n)$-time algorithm to compute the shortest among these covers.
-Further in~\cite{CIR22}, the same authors compute the shortest covers of all the rotations of \s{x} in $\bigO(n)$-time. \item In \cite{CCRR20-2} the same authors preprocess \s{x} in $\bigO(n\log n)$ time and space in order to be able to compute, for any selected substring $\s{u} = \s{x}[i..j]$ of \s{x}, both the shortest cover (in time $\bigO(\log n \log\log n)$) and in addition {\it all} the covers (in time $\bigO(\log n (\log\log n)^2)$). \end{itemize} These algorithms are complex, requiring not only computation of $ST_{\s{x}}$, but also of all the seeds of \s{x}.
+Nevertheless, almost 20 years after the publication of the cover array algorithm, two recent papers have refocussed attention on cover computation by describing algorithms to compute covers, first of every rotation, then of every substring, of a given string \s{x}: \begin{itemize} \item In \cite{CCRR20-1, CCRR21-1} Crochemore {\it et al.} first describe an $\bigO(n\log n)$-time algorithm to compute the shortest cover of every rotation of \s{x}, then an $\bigO(n)$-time algorithm to compute the shortest among these covers.
+This result is further improved by the same authors in \cite{CIR22} where they propose an $\bigO(n)$-time algorithm for the same problem. \item In \cite{CCRR20-2} the same authors preprocess \s{x} in $\bigO(n\log n)$ time and space in order to be able to \mbox{compute}, for any selected substring $\s{u} = \s{x}[i..j]$ of \s{x}, both the shortest cover (in time \mbox{$\bigO(\log n \log\log n)$}) and in addition {\it all} the covers (in time $\bigO(\log n (\log\log n)^2)$). \end{itemize} These algorithms are complex, requiring not only computation of $ST_{\s{x}}$, but also of all the seeds of \s{x}.
 For this latter calculation, they make use of a linear-time algorithm \cite{KKRRW20}, discussed in Section~\ref{sect:seeds}, that computes a linear encoding (a \itbf{package representation}) of the seeds --- even though, as we have seen, their occurrences may be quadratic in number.